 - 1. Teacher to make Behaviour Call Out (If Appropriate) - 2.
-Teacher to log Incident on SIMS - 3.
+Teacher to log Incident on SIMS

+- >>> Pupil may be taken to INTERNAL - >>> Teacher send SIMS ALERT TO HOD/HOY/TUTOR - 3.
 Faculty/Heads Detention or Internal Inclusion >>> HOD may also involve HOY/SMT Link - 4.
 Parent Meeting Involving Teacher & HOD - 5.
 Pupil placed on Faculty/Subject Report - 6.
 HOD to log PRF Actions/Comments on SIMS - Teacher records behaviour in SIMS (quick behaviour entry via lesson monitors PRF TO HOD/HOF unresolved) - Teacher to inform tutor by sims mail to make them aware of students' behaviour concerns. - HoD/HoF meets with students to discuss concerns, identify reasons for previous lack of academic progress or behaviour and to set sanctions for the student.
 Parents/carers are to be informed and this should be logged in Sims behaviour - HOD/HOF to monitor students report throughout the 2 weeks and Review behaviour with Teacher at the end of the report.